- Home

 How Standard Deviation Connects to Other Ideas

-To understand standard deviation, you should first be comfortable with variability intro.
+To understand standard deviation, you should first be comfortable with mean fair share and variability intro.
+Once you have a solid grasp of standard deviation, you can move on to stat z score.